Skip to content

 • Agent Container Lifecycle: Ensured that the agent container stops correctly and cleanly when the underlying agent process exits within the tmux session (commit 535ebbd).

-• Configuration & Path Resolution: Fixed resolution logic for split-storage paths when writing grove settings, and ensured git check-ignore runs from the repository root so that broker .gitignore checks function correctly (consolidated from commits 7a4cd3c, f934b9a).
+• Configuration & Path Resolution: Fixed resolution logic for split-storage paths when writing project settings, and ensured git check-ignore runs from the repository root so that broker .gitignore checks function correctly (consolidated from commits 7a4cd3c, f934b9a).

 • Web Assets & UI Styling: Restored dark mode logic for Shoelace form components after implementing code splitting, and fixed the serving of root-level public assets (like the notification icon) from the Go backend (consolidated from commits ca1343f, b3d9484).